Dev-Org-com/CROP_PRICE_PREDICTION/README.md

 - Scatter plots to explore relationships between price, supply volume, and USD rate
 - Line charts to visualize trends over time for price and USD rate
 - Statistical analysis to identify correlations and trends
+## Usage
+1. Clone the repository.

+          git clone git@github.com:pseudocmd/Phase5-project.git
+3. Install the required dependencies.
+4. Run the Jupyter Notebook or Python script to execute the code.
+5. Follow the instructions and comments in the code for specific tasks or analyses.
+## Installation
+To run the code in this project, you'll need:
+- Python 3
+- numpy
+- matplotlib
+- seaborn
+- scikit-learn

+You can install the dependencies using pip:

+      pip install pandas numpy matplotlib seaborn scikit-learn

 ## Contributing
 We welcome contributions from the community.
 If you'd like to contribute to this project, please follow these steps: